galon7/web_project_4/README.md

 **Technologies**

-- In this project I added more JavaScript to add more functionality to the page.
+- In this project I used Object Oriented Programming in Javascript and Webpack for bundling.

 **Website**